guypwhunt/LatentClusterALS/data/README.md

 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR, King’s College London, or the Department of Health and Social Care.

-We acknowledge the use of and are thankful to the people who have generously contributed to Project MINE and Strength ALS consortia.
+We acknowledge the use of data from the Project MINE and Strength ALS consortia; we are thankful to the people who have generously contributed to these initiatives.